From the Desk of Clearissa Coward’s Command Center/Divinely Organized

 - I spend a little more for bedding because it has to hold up wash after wash and be soft and comfortable.
-I don’t buy name branded, but I do buy a good quality bedding.
+I don’t buy name-branded, but I do buy good-quality bedding.
 I believe everyone should have a clean and comfortable bed.

 - You can also find desk accessories at the Dollar Tree

 - Cleaning supplies and snack foods and other food items can also be purchased at the dollar store or other discount stores

 - Plastic plates and utensils are available at the Dollar Tree